MatthewJBloom/cryptoolkit/README.md

 - [x] Add data validation on NotificationForm
 - [ ] Add new prop to CoinbaseProFeed, mostRecentPrice, instead of using .once all the time
 - [ ] Add feature to delete active notification
+- [ ] Add Victory for graphs and make a candles graph component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).